Mathadaz/Digital-portfolio/README.md

 **[Cover Letter.docx](https://github.com/user-attachments/files/20294801/Cover.Letter.docx)**

 ### Mock Interview Reflection (Using STAR Method)
-During the mock interview, I demonstrated my ability to structure responses clearly using the **STAR Method**:
+During the mock interview, I demonstrated my ability to structure responses clearly using the STAR Method:

 S – Situation: I described a scenario where I had to debug a broken login system during a university group project.
 T – Task: My role was to identify the bug and ensure users could authenticate successfully.